 The panel enables curves adjustment layers that use the traditional Photoshop curves dialog and not the one introduced in Photoshop CS4.
 It also allows addition of a composite (merged) layer at any time without losing the original layers underneath.

 The download includes an installer that loads the entire action set, full on-board documentation of each action, and the PPW panel.
 We believe that the actions work in any language version of Photoshop from CS1 on.
-The panel, however, requires a specific version of Photoshop.
-It cannot be used with a version earlier than CS5 (although you can still download the actions and the documentation separately).
-In release 2, there were separate installers for CS5 and CS6.
-In release 3, the installer is universal, as it detects your version of Photoshop and installs the proper panel for it.
+The panel, however, cannot be used with a version earlier than Photoshop CS5 (although you can still download the actions and the documentation separately).

 THE PICTURE POSTCARD WORKFLOW TOOLS PANEL